tunahanaltintop/GMMKPro-QMK-ISO-TR/README.md

 ## Compile Keymap and Download Firmware
 - Click the Compile button.
 - After the baking image disappear then download firmware button is clickable.
 Then click it and download firmware.
-The downloaded firmware name will be "gmmk_pro_iso_my-keymap.bin".
+The downloaded firmware name will be "gmmk_pro_rev1_iso_my-keymap.bin".

 ## How to Flash Firmware to GMMK Pro?
 - Go to [QMK Toolbox][qmk-toolbox]